 The Company uses the LTIP as the plan for LTI grants to Senior Executive Officers and selected members of executive management.
 Participants in the LTIP receive grants of RSUs and Scorecard LTI, each of which is subject to performance goals.
-Additionally, the Company has on occasion issued a small number of other performance-based cash-settled awards.
 Participants and award levels are approved by the Remuneration Committee based on local market standards, and the individual's responsibility, performance and potential to enhance shareholder value.
-The LTIP was first approved at our 2006 AGM, and our shareholders have subsequently approved amendments to the LTIP in 2008, 2009, 2010 and 2012.
+The LTIP was first approved at our 2006 AGM, and our shareholders have subsequently approved amendments to the LTIP in 2008, 2009, 2010, 2012 and 2015.